ahaque/twitch-troll-detection/README.md

 Unsupervised machine learning methods to detect and classify anomalies in streaming data.
 We apply this to the viral event, TwitchPlaysPokemon, and attempt to identify trolls in a live IRC chat.

 We use Java 7 and Python 3.4.0 in this repository.
+NumPy 1.8.1 and SciPy 1.8.1 were used in conjunction with Python 2.7.6.

+We made the dataset we collected publicly available: http://www.cs.utexas.edu/~ahaque/twitchplayspokemon.tar.gz (561 MB compressed, 3.4 GB uncompressed XML file)

 mapreduce
 --------